suruliraajan/laravel-study-guide/README.md

 - Introduction to Laravel Mix for managing frontend assets like CSS, JavaScript, and more.
 - Using Laravel Mix for compiling Sass, Less, and JavaScript.

+### API Throttling and Rate Limiting

+- Implementing rate limiting for API routes.
+- Customizing rate limiting logic for different user roles and some conditions.